 6. Does varicose vein treatment require recovery time?

-Varicose vein treatment generally requires little, if any, recovery time.
+Minimally invasive treatments generally requires little, if any, recovery time.
 Most patients are able to leave the clinic immediately following treatment and return to their normal activities.
 However, you may be asked to avoid strenuous activities, along with bathing in a tub and going swimming, for a number of days afterward.
-Some patients will need to wear compression socks for a period of time to boost circulation and aid healing.
+Some patients will need to wear compression socks for a period of time to boost blood circulation and aid healing.

 7. How effective is varicose vein treatment?

-Although there are never any guarantees, minimally invasive vein treatment is highly successful.
+Although there are never any guarantees, minimally invasive vein treatment is highly successful with positive outcomes.
 After varicose vein treatment, the vast majority of our patients experience quick relief from painful symptoms and marked improvement in quality of life.
 Keep in mind that in some cases, more than one type of treatment or multiple treatments may be required to achieve desired results.

 If you have any specific questions about vein treatments, please feel free to schedule a consultation online.